 State College swells with 107,000+ on game day, and while it’s just fine to have happies in your hotel room or rental house before heading to the game, there are a few main places Penn Staters will be throwing down tailgates and putting up tents.

 Overnight RV Lot (ORV): Insiders say layout changes made before the 2017 season decreased the number of spaces in this lot from 900 to 450.
 ORV is a premium piece of real estate on home game weekends these days.

 Grange Park: RV tailgating at Grange Park in Penns Valley will be used for all home games during the 2019 season to accommodate the overflow of RVers into the valley.
 At about 14 miles from campus, it’s less convenient than the walk-to-Beaver ORV Lot, but Grange Park offers overnight tailgaters ample parking, water and electric hookups, flush toilets, concession stands and, on some weekends, outside entertainment happening at the fairgrounds.

 Shuttle buses ($5 round-trip Friday; $10 round-trip Saturday) will take fans back and forth to downtown State College on Friday nights and to Beaver Stadium on game day, beginning three hours before kickoff.

-Day-of-Game RV Lots: About 80 more game day RV spots were created for the 2017 season, but these spaces are often sold out in advance, as they give RVers a place to raise their awnings for the day to host friends and family from near and far.
+Day-of-Game RV Lots: About 80 more game day RV spots were created in 2017, but these spaces are often sold out in advance, as they give RVers a place to raise their awnings for the day to host friends and family from near and far.
 RV owners often spend Friday night in commercial parking lots around town (the Walmart Supercenter parking lot on Benner Pike looks like a makeshift campground on football weekends), then make their way to the line for their assigned lot in the pre-dawn hours of game day to get a prime spot.

 Tailgaters who don't own their own RV can also rent an RV for the game from Nittany RV.